echodpp/DRL_Application/final/readme.md

 - A basic popularity-based recommender as a baseline for comparison.
 - An evaluation module utilizing hit rate metrics to quantify the recommendation accuracy.

-The system operates by analyzing a user's movie watching history, using prompt engineering to formulate contextual recommendation queries for the LLM, and then generating movie suggestions.
+The system operates by analyzing a user's movie-watching history, using prompt engineering to formulate contextual recommendation queries for the LLM, and then generating movie suggestions.

 ### Methodology

+In our project, we employed a novel approach to prompt engineering with GPT-3.5 and GPT-4, focusing on a structured, multi-step process tailored to enhance the accuracy and relevance of movie recommendations.
+This approach combines Chain-of-Thought Prompting, Zero-shot Prompting, and Directional Stimulus Prompting.

+#### Techniques and Approaches

+1. **Initial Prompt Engineering (temp_1 and temp_2 templates):**
+   - **Step 1**: The model is prompted to summarize the user's preferences based on the movies they have watched.
+This step aims to identify key features the user might value in movies, such as genres, themes, or actors.
+This aligns with aspects of **Chain-of-Thought Prompting**, guiding the model through a logical process of deriving user preferences.
+   - **Step 2**: The model is then requested to select movies from the user's watch history that align with these summarized preferences.
+This step focuses on pinpointing specific movies that reflect the user's tastes, utilizing a form of **Zero-shot Prompting** where the model uses its inherent knowledge to make selections.

-#### Prompt Engineering
+2. **Enhanced Prompt Engineering (prompt_1 and prompt_2 templates):**

-The prompt engineering approach involves crafting prompts that provide the LLM with relevant context about a user's interests, based on their watch history.
-This method was optimized by testing various prompt structures to enhance the accuracy of recommendations.
+   - **Step 1**: Here, the model is prompted to provide a more detailed analysis by summarizing the style and main actors of each watched movie.
+This step offers specific attributes for each movie, rather than a general summary of preferences, and is more aligned with **Directional Stimulus Prompting**, where the prompt directs the AI's focus to specific movie attributes.
+   - **Step 2**: Building on the detailed attributes from Step 1, the model is tasked with recommending movies from a candidate set that share similar styles and actors with the movies the user has watched.
+This approach is targeted, using distinct movie characteristics to guide the recommendations.

+#### Summary

+Our methodology in prompt engineering reflects a creative application of established techniques adapted to the specific requirements of our movie recommendation task.
+By guiding LLM through a structured, multi-step reasoning process and focusing on both general user preferences and specific movie attributes, we have developed a system that effectively leverages the AI's capabilities for personalized recommendations.
+This approach demonstrates the potential of combining different prompt engineering strategies to optimize the performance of language models in complex tasks such as movie recommendations.

 #### Collaborative Filtering